hemidactylus/flaskbiblio/README.md

 > in the two `addreplace` calls, when updating: the list of attributes must be cleverly handled instead
 > of doing, as is done now, a lot of explicit member copies.

-CancelEscape
-> set the no and cancel buttons so that they respond to Esc as the Enter key activates the Save/Yes.
-> Also the tab index is set and fixed but it'd be nice to pass a variable to the tabindex in the book edit form
-> so that the tab cycles through the individual checkboxes

 MoreStats
 > More advanced statistics (all transactionally handled) in the logged users' homepage.
 > E.g. book breakdown per genre, or percentage and number of books that are out